 History

-The church was built around 1300.
-It is mentioned in 1315, when the village belonged to the Order of the Holy Sepulchre.
-In the 14th century it was rebuilt, and further corrections were made in the fifteenth century.
-Most likely, at the end of the fourteenth century, the interior was decorated with paintings on the walls.
+Church of the Holy Cross in the village of Krížová Ves (Hungarian Keresztfalu, German Kreuz) was built at the turn of the 13th and 14th centuries.
+It was recorded in documents in 1315, when the village belonged to the order of the Holy Sepulcher.
+In the 15th century, its decor and architectural details were partially modernized in the late-Gothic style.
+Most likely, at the end of the fourteenth century, the interior was decorated with wall paintings.
 They were restored and repainted in 1898 by Jozef Huszek, and later in 1938 by Jozef Hanul.
-In the 17th century, the wooden ceiling in the nave was replaced with a baroque vault.
+In the 17th century, the wooden ceiling in the nave was replaced with a Baroque vault.
+Modern renovation works were carried out in the 1970s and 1990s.

 Architecture